Categories: Technology

 To multiply their resources, maximize their efforts, and catalyze innovation, more corporations are entering into new alliances or expanding the partnerships they already have with businesses that align with their strategic objectives.

 Cloud giants Salesforce and Amazon Web Services, for instance, recently announced an expansion of their global strategic partnership.
-Twitter and media giant ViacomCBS have reached new multi-year global agreement, which is expected to take their collaboration to a whole new level.
+Twitter and media giant ViacomCBS have reached a new multi-year global agreement, which is expected to take their collaboration to a whole new level.
 And Waymo Via, the delivery division of Alphabet’s self-driving arm, is expanding its partnership with global logistics leader UPS.

 There are endless benefits to collaborating with other industry players that share a similar vision and values.
 It can help you expand into new markets where your partners operate, increasing your revenue.
 And alliances can help partners go after a completely new market they may have difficulty reaching individually, thus potentially increasing the total addressable market for both parties via a joint solution.
 In fact, 54% of companies say partnerships drive more than 20% of total company revenue.